 The global stock of the product reached the lowest level in 5 years.
 And with that, the whole world has increased its concerns and thought of solutions for the current economic situation.

 Petrobras had also already alerted the government about this potential problem, however, other aggravating factors such as the conflict between Russia x Ukraine and the lack of containers for cargo transport in China exacerbates the national and global situation.

 For some experts, however, we can be less worried.
-According to information, this is not a total shortage of fuel, but a lack of it in places, mainly, where there is “challenging logistics”.
-In other words, we are talking about the absence of diesel in the interior regions of Brazil.
+According to information, this is not a total shortage of fuel, but a lack of it in places, mainly, where there is “challenging logistics”. recover my files 4.4.8 serial number In other words, we are talking about the absence of diesel in the interior regions of Brazil.